 The first leg of the tour was scheduled and still no Salt Lake City date.
 I was hoping for maybe a date on the second leg of the tour.
 Then on Thursday May 18th news spread that Chris Cornell died and I was devastated.
 Not only for my own selfish reasons of catching Soundgarden in concert, but devastated for his wife and three fairly young children, for his band mates, and for the rest of his family and friends.

-Now that he is gone and a few days have passed to process his death my regrets of not seeing Soundgarden live have disappeared and in its place has grown an even bigger love and a appreciation for the music that Cornell and Soundgarden left behind for us all to cherish, dissect, and celebrate for eternity.
-I am so sad that Cornell left us especially considering the circumstances, but I am eternally grateful for the gift that is Superunknown and the rest of Soundgarden’s and Chris Cornell’s music.
+Now that he is gone and a few days have passed to process his death a little bit my regrets of not seeing Soundgarden live have disappeared and in its place has grown and even bigger love and a appreciation for the music that Cornell and Soundgarden left behind for us all to cherish, dissect, and celebrate for eternity.
+I am so sad that Cornell has left us especially considering the circumstance, but I am eternally grateful for the gift that is Superunknown and the rest of Soundgarden’s and Chris Cornell’s music.